The ADA definition of disability

 A record or history of disability

-There are some situations where the ADA considers you to have a disability even though you do not have a substantially limiting impairment.
-One of these situations occurs where you have a record of a substantially limiting impairment.
+Sometimes, the ADA considers you as having a disability even though there's no substantially limiting impairment.
+This can occur if you have a record of a substantially limiting impairment.

 A record of a substantially limiting impairment means that you have either: